The B2B Marketer’s Guide to GDPR Compliance

 When it comes to cloud-based services, data may be stored anywhere in the world and may even be stored in several countries.
 “Privacy Shield” is a framework designed by the US and EU to help companies comply with data protection regulations on both sides of the Atlantic.
 Joining the Privacy Shield is voluntary, but once a company has enrolled, the commitment is enforceable by law.
 You can use the Privacy Shield website to check which companies have signed up.

-Major companies like Facebook, Salesforce and Dropbox are certified, but for smaller organisations it is best to check.
+Major companies like Facebook, Salesforce and Dropbox are certified, but for smaller organizations it is best to check.
 Bear in mind that increasing numbers of programs are cloud-based so as well as cloud storage, file transfer services and CRMs, this could well include day to day programs like spreadsheets and text documents.

 Data Processors: How are we compliant?